 When Kilo was about 6 years old, her family moved away to Kansas and decided they couldn’t take her with them.
 They gave her to friends who had another small dog (can’t remember the breed).
 That only lasted a few days until these people brought her to us.
 They said Kilo and their dog didn’t get a long at all and they were told by our former neighbors to bring her to me if they couldn’t keep her.
 Huh?
 No one told me about this.
 They must have known I was such a softie that I wouldn’t turn her away.
 And I didn’t.

 I was assured that the neighbor’s oldest daughter would be picking her up in a few weeks.
 I already had 4 dogs at the time and really wasn’t thrilled taking on a fifth.
 But hey, it was only going to be a few weeks right?
-Well that few weeks has turned into 3 years and now if they wanted her back, they would have a fight on their hands.
+Well that few weeks has turned into 6 years.

-She has become totally devoted to me and is my constant shadow.
+Kilo passed in July 2017 and though I have a new chi, I still miss her everyday.
 Through Kilo, I have fallen in love with the Chihuahua breed and would love to have a few more eventually.
 There is just something special about these little dogs.

 I hope you enjoyed my story.
 Remember, I’d love to publish your story too about your Chihuahua or Chihuahuas.
 Email your story and any photos you want to share along with it to email@example.com and put Chihuahua Story in the subject line.